Cold snap in Mallorca: Is the island really prepared?

 Concrete, quickly implementable measures

-Many measures do not require a large budget but coordination: municipalities should make salt and sand stores available for narrow mountain roads, designate public parking garages as emergency warming options and inform parents early via schools.
+Many measures do not require a large budget but coordination: municipalities should make salt and sand stores available for narrow mountain roads, designate public parking garages as emergency warming options and inform parents early via schools, as urged in Storm Alert: Is Mallorca Prepared for the Deluge?.
 Tourist information centers and landlords should post notices: “No winter tires?
 Drive carefully, avoid Tramuntana routes.”

 For farmers simple precautions help: mobile anti-frost fans for sensitive plots, covering young plants and removing loose fruit in time before hail.
 Boat owners and fishermen at the harbor are advised to secure lines and postpone trips — the sea is rough.